info-stuartswitzman-org/azure-xplat-cli/README.md

 This project provides a cross-platform command line interface for developers and IT administrators to develop, deploy and manage Microsoft Azure applications.

-## Please consider using [Azure CLI 2.0](https://github.com/Azure/azure-cli), the preferred choice for ARM (Azure Resource Manager) commands.
+## This project has been deprecated.
+Please use [Azure CLI 2.0](https://github.com/Azure/azure-cli), the preferred choice for ARM (Azure Resource Manager) commands.
 CLI 2.0 migration guide can be found [here](https://aka.ms/move2cli2).

 ## Features